 A. Board of Institutional Reviewers

-To conduct reviews for the initial and continuing accreditation of institutions, the Executive Director of the Commission maintains a pool of trained reviewers consisting of California college and university faculty members, staff and administrators as well as elementary and secondary school teachers and other certificated professionals, pursuant to Education Code section 44374(b).
+To conduct reviews for the initial and continuing accreditation of institutions and their programs, the Executive Director of the Commission on Teacher Credentialing maintains a pool of trained reviewers consisting of California college and university faculty members, staff, and administrators, as well as elementary and secondary school teachers and other certificated professionals, pursuant to Education Code section 44374(b).
 These reviewers may participate in the various accreditation activities discussed in this section.
 The pool consists of individuals who are geographically and culturally diverse, who represent gender equity, and who have expertise across the spectrum of credential areas.
 The Committee on Accreditation establishes criteria for membership in the pool.
 At least once per year, the Professional Services Division trains new members to maintain adequate numbers of active members in the pool.

-Conflict of Interest: Care is exercised to avoid conflicts of interest involving accreditation team members and the institution/sponsor being reviewed, such as current, or past enrollment; programmatic collaboration; past, prospective or present employment; and/or spousal connections.
+Conflict of Interest: Care is exercised to avoid conflicts of interest involving accreditation team members and the institution/program sponsor being reviewed, such as current or past enrollment; programmatic collaboration; past, prospective, or present employment; and/or spousal connections.

 B. Team Structure, Size, and Expertise

 1. Initial Program Approval: Institutions that have established eligibility with the Commission may seek to sponsor a credential program by submitting a proposal that is reviewed by Board of Institutional Review members who provide feedback to the institution.
-Institutions respond to the feedback until the reviewers determine that all submissions meet the requirements of the standards.
+Institutions respond to the feedback until the reviewers determine that the program meets the requirements of the standards.
 New programs may also be reviewed by Commission staff members who have expertise in the credential area.
-Once all the standards are met, the Committee on Accreditation approves the institution to sponsor the program.
+Once all the standards are met, the Committee on Accreditation may approve the institution to sponsor the program.

-2. Continuing Program Review: Under the auspices of the Executive Director, Program Reviewers are appointed for each program being considered for continuing accreditation.
+2. Continuing Program Review: Under the auspices of the Executive Director, Board of Institutional Review members are appointed to review each program being considered for continuing accreditation.
 Reviewers are responsible for reviewing a credential program’s alignment with the standards’ requirements.
-After reviewing the Program Review submission, reviewers will prepare a report containing preliminary findings on all standards and a recommendation regarding the site visit.
-The institution then provides an addendum to address the findings and makes the addendum available to the site visit team at the time of the site visit.
+After reviewing the Program Review submission, reviewers prepare a report containing preliminary findings on all program standards.
+The institution then provides an addendum to address the findings and makes the addendum available to the site visit team in advance of the site visit.
 Reviewers with appropriate experience and qualifications are responsible for professional judgments about credential programs.
 Reviewers are required to have sufficient expertise to make sound judgments about the program under review.

-3. Continuing Institutional Accreditation (Site Visit Reviewers): Under the auspices of the Executive Director, a site visit team and team leader is appointed for an institution/sponsor being considered for continuing accreditation.
-The accreditation team members have responsibility for reviewing all evidence and documentation available and determining findings for the Common Standards and program standards as well as making a recommendation for accreditation.
-The size of the site visit team will be determined based upon factors such as: enrollment, complexity of programs, number of satellite locations and preliminary findings.
-Where issues have been identified for further review during Program Review about particular credential programs, additional members with expertise in the specific program areas may be added to the site visit team.
+3. Continuing Institutional Accreditation (Site Visit Reviewers): Under the auspices of the Executive Director, a site visit team and team lead are appointed for an institution being considered for continuing accreditation.
+The accreditation team members have responsibility for reviewing all evidence and documentation available and determining findings for the Common Standards, program standards, and, Preconditions, and making a recommendation for accreditation to the Committee on Accreditation.
+The size of the site visit team will be determined based upon factors such as: enrollment, complexity of programs, number of satellite locations, and the preliminary findings from Program Review and Common Standards Review.

 4. Team Expertise.
-The range of credential programs at an institution/sponsor must be reflected in the expertise of the reviewers, but there need not be a one-to-one correspondence between credential programs and reviewer specializations.
-Candidate enrollments in programs, the complexity of programs, and/or the numbers of specialized programs offered by an institution will all be considered when both Program Reviewers and Site Visit teams are created.
-The nature of the preliminary findings will also be considered in establishing the site visit team.
+The range of credential programs at an institution must be reflected in the expertise of the reviewers, but there need not be a one-to-one correspondence between credential programs and reviewer specializations.
+Candidate enrollments in programs, the complexity of programs, and/or the numbers of specialized programs offered by an institution will all be considered in establishing the site visit teams.
+The nature of the preliminary findings from Program Review and Common Standards Review will also be considered in establishing the site visit team.